tho-win/isa/README.md

 http://localhost:8000/signup is the sign up page for user to create new account.

-http://localhost:8000/login is the page signed up users use to log in.
+http://localhost:8000/login is the page for signed up users use to log in.

+http://localhost:8000/logout is the page for signed in user to log out their account

+http://localhost:8000/profile is the page for signed in user to view thier profile

+http://localhost:8000/profile_update is the page for signed in user to update their profile

+http://localhost:8000/create_listing is the page for signed in user to create a new listing

 Services: